glaucofm/kafka-viewer/README.md

 # kafka-viewer

-A tool to view and publish messages on Kafka.
-Currently it only supports JSON messages.
+A tool to view and publish JSON messages on Kafka.

 ## Download and execute